Lifestyle Strategies for Atrial Fibrillation

-What can I do to prevent (reduce my risk for) atrial fibrillation (AFib)?
+What can I do to reduce my risk for atrial fibrillation?

-To reduce your risk for the onset of AFib, maintaining a heart-healthy lifestyle is always your best option.
-If you have been diagnosed with AFib, take medications if they are prescribed for you, and get proper treatment and management of your condition so you can reduce the risk of AFib’s harmful consequences.
+To reduce your risk for the onset of atrial fibrillation, also called AFib or AF, maintaining a heart-healthy lifestyle is always your best option.
+If you have been diagnosed with AFib, take medications if they are prescribed for you.
+Also get proper treatment and management of your condition so that you can reduce the risk of AFib’s harmful consequences.

 What can I do to reduce my risk of complications associated with atrial fibrillation?

 These actions help lower the risk for heart disease and keep your circulatory system in the best condition:

 - Get regular physical activity